bradchattergoon/sample_projects/README.md

 Sample projects for displaying programming and data science skills.
 For Business Analyst Roles I recommend the Tinder Skills Test.
 For Data Science Roles I recommend the Uber Skills Test.
+For Data Analyst/Engineering Roles I recommend the Working with Payments Data Project.

+## working_with_payments_data
+This short project examines the logic of how to allocate a series of payments transactions to a series of invoice/charge records in both Python and SQL, and how that logic differs.
+It is accompanied by an article exploring the logic in detail published in the Better Programming publication on Medium which you can find [here](https://medium.com/better-programming/working-with-payments-data-in-python-and-sql-44439a701a6b).

 ## evaluate_competitive_bidding_caltrans
 This project uses Caltrans project data to evaluate whether there may be non-competitive bidding behavior in the auction for Caltrans projects.
 The analysis is done in R.